An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report)

 \subsection{Activity 1: Getting to Know the Ozobots}

-After a brief introduction of the organisers, we discussed with the children what a robot is, what robots they know, and how they look like.
+After a brief introduction, we discussed with the children what a robot is, what robots they know, and what they look like.
 Typically, they expected robots to be large and humanoid.
-Then, we handed Ozobots to them (one robot for two children).
-As initial activity, we asked the children to find out what equipment and capabilities the robot has, and how to turn it on.
+As we wanted the children to co-construct their insights, we gave one robot to two children As initial activity, we asked them to find out what equipment and capabilities the robot has, and how to turn it on.
 After a while, we let the children tell us what they had discovered and wrote down the correct suggestions on the blackboard.
-This activity proved to be helpful in order to set realistic expectations, for example, the robots do not have elastic springs and therefore are not able to jump (which was particularly useful to understand for when the children were later introduced to ``line jumping'' commands, which refer only to switching from lines to follow rather than physical jumping).
-Ozobots have a single button that is not entirely obvious and took the kids a while to find.
+This activity proved to be helpful in order to set realistic expectations; e.g., the robots do not have elastic springs and therefore are not able to jump.
+This was particularly useful to understand for when the children were later introduced to ``line jumping'' commands, which refer only to switching from lines to follow rather than physical jumping.
+Ozobots have a single button that is not entirely obvious and took the kids a while to locate.
 They discovered the wheels and the USB charging port quickly, and once they had managed to turn on the robot, they discovered the lights and sounds the robot can produce.
-The proximity and colour sensors are not obvious and needed some explaining; this immediately lead to the second activity.
+The proximity and colour sensors are not obvious and needed explaining; this immediately lead to the second activity.